zwill22/libuw12/doc/sphinx/index.rst

 =======

 libuw12 is an open-source library for calculating UW12 energies and the associated Fock contribution for a given set of integrals.
-This has bee

 .. toctree::
    :maxdepth: 2